-Teledermatology and COVID-19 webinar
+Teledermatology and the COVID-19 pandemic

 The Centers for Medicare & Medicaid Services (CMS) released guidance on March 30, 2020 further broadening access to Medicare telehealth services so that beneficiaries can receive a wider range of services from their doctors without having to travel to a healthcare facility.
 CMS has issued an 1135 waiver which will allow Medicare to pay for office, hospital, and other visits furnished via telehealth across the country and including in patients’ places of residence starting March 1, 2020.